erinpagemd/ng-appchiever/README.md

 * live reload
 * deploy script
 * autoprefixer?
 Something for IE support
-* once logged in, routes to profile page
 * confirm password matches to show register button
+* hide profile link if not logged in
+* bigger GET STARTED button
+* show new classes/activities sections without refreshing the page
+* GAMIFICATION!

 ## To Use: